nvtkaszpir/config-prusa-prometheus-json-exporter/README.md

 Works with Prusa Mini+ firmware 4.4.1, but should be easy to adjust to other printers, if they expose certain data over API in JSON format.

+This was created as alternative to [pstrobl96/prusa_exporter](https://github.com/pstrobl96/prusa_exporter), because I tried to use it when it was supporting only newer firmware.
+So I decided to try json-exporter.

 ![preview 15min](./preview_15min.png)

 ![preview 2h](./preview_2h.png)